 FACE COVERINGS ARE MANDATORY DURING CHECK-IN AND CHECK-OUT.
 WE MUST REFUSE SERVICE TO THOSE WHO FAIL TO COMPLY.
 DO YOUR PART.
 IT’S THE LAW!

 We encourage online reservations and require completion and signing of the NOTICE OF RISK on your smart device prior to beginning your rental.
 We also offer a contactless payment process for Apple and Android Pay and credit card chips for walk-up customers.
-Digital devices and touch screens are disinfected after each use, and touch surfaces all surfaces on tables, countertops and other contact items are disinfected repeatedly throughout the day as well.
+Digital devices and touch screens are disinfected after each use, and high-touch surfaces on tables, countertops and other contact items are disinfected repeatedly throughout the day as well.

 Stand Up Paddle boarding, or SUP, is a water sport, and with any water activity, there are inherent risks.
 Your safety is our number one concern and we take every required precaution, and then some.